gaelso/SA-test/content/projects/index.md

 **This section is under construction**

-The goal of this page is to list and link to on-going or past projects I contributed to either for work or as a hobby.
+Here you can find info on on-going or past projects I contributed to either for work or as a hobby.

 ## R related  <i class="fa-brands fa-r-project"></i>